Back to Blogs

 26. Witness a high speed blur of colour as the Shetland ponies and their jockeys fly over the mini Steeplechase course at National Horse Racing Museum in Newmarket.

-27. Take a stroll around beautiful Lavenham.
+27. Take a wander around beautiful Lavenham.
 With its Tudor houses, crooked, half-timbered cottages and 15th Century Wool church, it’s easy to understand why the streets of Lavenham have been used as background for TV and films including Lovejoy and Harry Potter and the Deathly Hallows Part 1.

 28. Enjoy a guided tour around Gifford's Hall Vineyard where their knowledgeable guides will talk you through the grapes they grow and the pruning and trellising techniques they use.